Ten Best Practices ...

 At the same time, demand for housing kept climbing.
 With increases in demand and decreases in capacity to produce materials, build times began to extend.
 And although rising vaccination rates and state reopenings have enabled facilities to operate at a normal capacity, the global supply chain is still feeling the lasting effects of the pandemic.

 With these external factors at play, along with others, including natural disasters and weather-related delays, it’s critical that builders work with strong sales agents who know how to communicate about setbacks and prepare clients for worst-case scenarios while still keeping them excited about their new home purchase.
 If sales agents don’t educate their clients on potential delays and help them mentally prepare for a potential later move-in date, builders and agents risk damaging client relationships and instilling a negative outlook about the homebuying process overall.
-But tactfully managing construction delay conversations with buyers before setbacks happen and after the fact is easier said than done — here are ten best practices.
+But tactfully managing construction delay conversations with buyers before setbacks happen and after the fact is easier said than done — here are ten best practices to incorporate into your construction sales training.

 When sales agents present the initial home contract to the buyer, they need to set proper completion time frame expectations at the start so everyone can walk away with a clear understanding of build time estimates and know that they can change depending on external factors.
 Some contracts say one year, others say two; there’s always specific jargon that states the maximum amount of time it could take to build.
 At New Home Star, we say our sales agents need to “eat the frog” and always share the most realistic completion date versus the best-case scenario that only sets agents and builders up for potential failure.
 At the same time, we also tell our agents to recognize when sharing time frames for smaller-scale updates could lead to potential letdowns.
 For project-based updates, like the specific day when countertop installations will be finished, it’s often better to forego sharing a specific date of completion to avoid buyer disappointment.
 Once initial trust is broken, the agent-buyer relationship can quickly spiral into a negative one that is difficult to mend.